 Visual results video

 Provide a technological answer to a burning question

-Access to additional information included in the app was to be possible only when the user had the box of lozenges in front of him or her.
-The box was to become a marker that would activate the AR advertising app.
-Furthermore, after scanning the box an animated guy was to pop up and provide comprehensive answers to the user’s questions.
+Access to additional information in the app was possible with the box of lozenges in front of the user.
+The box became a marker that would activate the AR advertising app.
+Furthermore, after scanning the box an animated character popped up and provided comprehensive answers to the user’s questions.

 As a freelance digital strategist, the client approached us with a clear goal in his mind and a neat action plan already prepared.
 He reviewed the subsequent builds of the AR advertising app, providing us with valuable feedback and insights at the same time.

 A user who had bought the lozenges and downloaded the AR advertising app from Google Play or App Store could reveal some extra features.
-After pointing the camera at the box, an animated guy appeared.
-He was standing in front of the box, ready to answer questions related to the lozenges or problems connected with throat infections.
+After pointing the camera at the box an animated character would appear.
+He would stand in front of the box, ready to answer questions related to the lozenges or problems connected with throat infections.

 An AR app that provides real-life relief

 The application we created supports the client’s marketing activities through the use of new technologies.
 As the app can only work with a specific product, an increase in its sales has been assumed.
 As part of the promotional campaign, customers can use the product (sore throat lozenges) to launch the AR advertising application when they feel that something is wrong with their throat.